AnyChart/docs.anychart.com/Common_Settings/ASYNC_Rendering.md

 To illustrate how rendering mode can affect user experience we created this sample of rendering of 80 pie charts on a single stage.
 Click buttons to launch chart rendering and you will see charts appearing one by one in case of asynchronous execution and experience a slight delay before all charts appear at once in case of synchronous rendering.

+**NOTE:** it may look almost the same if your PC performance is very high.

 {sample}CMN\_Async\_02{sample}